Increasing the flexibility of CHP plants by means of high-temperature thermal storage facilities

 In combined cycle gas turbine plants (CCGT) including steam extraction for production processes in industry or for district heating of residential homes (CCGT/CHP plant) power generation, as a rule, is heat controlled, which is why such power stations – being must-run capacities – are unable to react flexibly to the current demand for electricity.
 Thermal storage facilities permit electricity and heat production to be decoupled timewise and have been used in combined heat and power (CHP) plants for a long time.
 However, their use has so far been restricted to the provision of hot water.
-The "FleGs" research project (Increasing the flexibility of combined cycle power plants by using high-temperature thermal storage systems), funded by the German Federal Ministry of Economics and Technology, is developing a plant scheme with a novel solids-based thermal storage facility.
-The aim is to increase the deployment flexibility of CCGT/CHP plants to compensate for the fluctuating input of renewables-based electricity to the grid, to stabilise the network and to make balancing energy available.
+The "FleGs" research project (Increasing the flexibility of combined cycle power plants by using high-temperature thermal storage systems), funded by the German Federal Ministry of Economics and Technology, developed a plant scheme with a novel solids-based thermal storage facility.
+The aim was to increase the deployment flexibility of CCGT/CHP plants to compensate for the fluctuating input of renewables-based electricity to the grid, to stabilise the network and to make balancing energy available.

 Adapting CHP operation to electricity demand